pshriwise/openmc/docs/source/methods/neutron_physics.rst

 scattering, the energy of the neutron does not actually change, but the angle does change.
 For coherent elastic scattering, the angle will depend on which Bragg edge scattered the neutron.
-The probability that edge :math:`i` will scatter then neutron is given by
+The probability that edge :math:`i` will scatter the neutron is given by

 .. math::
     :label: coherent-elastic-probability